Olga Guramishvili-Nikoladze: Early life

 In the early 1870s, Switzerland was a gathering place for Russian revolutionaries who were preaching the socialist doctrine.
-Guramishvili, one of the first Georgian women to study abroad, became involved in the student movement and became active with other Georgian women students like Fefo Eliozishvili, Ekaterine Melikishvili, Pelagia Natsvlishvili, Ekaterine "Kato" and Olympiad Nikoladze, Mariam Tsereteli.
+Guramishvili, one of the first Georgian women to study abroad, became involved in the student movement and became active with other Georgian women students like Fefo Eliozishvili, Ekaterine Melikishvili, Pelagia Natsvlishvili, Ekaterine "Kato" Japaridze (sister of Agrippina Japaridze), Olimpiada Nikoladze and Mariam Tsereteli.
 When Giorgi Tsereteli founded an organization known as the უღელი საზოგადოება (Yoke Society), supported by Sergey Meskhi and Niko Nikoladze in 1873, Guramishvili became a member of the group.
 Its stated purpose was for students abroad to study socialist doctrine to liberate their homeland and form a republican state.
 In 1874, the Tsarist regime issued a decree requiring woman students to leave the University of Zurich and return to their homelands.
 Instead, Guramishvili left with Niko to study at the University of Geneva, where members of the Yoke became more closely aligned with radical philosophies the intelligentsia in Western Europe and Russia.

 Though Niko was interested in Guramishvili romantically, she was enjoying her freedom and studies.
 Niko left Geneva and went to Paris, where he married a Polish woman, Bogumila Zemianskaia (also Bogumiła Ziemiańska), who had lived for a while in his hometown, Kutaisi.
 They had three children — a son who died young, and two daughters, Nino and Elizabeth, known as "Lolo".
 He and Guramishvili began a correspondence at this period, which would last throughout their lives.
 Becoming a socialist, Guramishvili regularly attended the International Workingmen's Association section meetings where they discussed such issues as nationalism, internationalism, women's suffrage and equality, as well as the socio-economic and political policies of the Paris Commune.
 Many of the lectures focused on the doctrine of Karl Marx.
 In his memoir, revolutionary figure, Nikolai Morozov, wrote that Kato Nikoladze, Mashiko Tsereteli and Guramishvili were to be found as a trio at almost every gathering of Geneva's international community or French communists.
 After completing her degree in pedagogy, Guramishvili briefly lived in Saint Petersburg, but was expelled from Russia for her involvement with Nikolay Mikhaylovsky and the Narodniks.